Monarch Little League’s “Play It Smart”

 NOTE: If a family needs assistance in providing equipment, please send a request to the MLL BOD.

-14. If sharing of equipment is necessary, equipment must be sanitized before each use.
+7. If sharing of equipment is necessary, equipment should be sanitized before each use.

-16. Teams are encouraged to sanitize catchers gear before use by another player.
-If the catchers have their own catcher’s mask, that is even better.
+8. Teams are encouraged to sanitize the catcher's mask before use by another player.
+If the catchers have their own catcher’s mask, that is even better

 *No high fives, fist bumps or handshakes.
 Teams should acknowledge each other and umpires

 post games via waves and/or tip of the cap.